McGlovin1337/TraceSANCertificate/README.md

 ## About

-This Module contains a Cmdlet that can be used to retrieve the valid hostnames specified as Subject Alternate Names (SANs) in a given certificate, and retrieves the certificate from each hostname.
+This Module contains a Cmdlet that can be used to retrieve the valid hostnames specified as Subject Alternative Names (SANs) in a given certificate, and retrieves the certificate from each hostname.
 Useful to see if the hostnames specified in a certificate are using the same certificate as the source certificate/host.

 ## Requirements